Roles & Responsibilities

 Interpreting

 Recently, organizations such as the National Association of Interpreters in Education (NAIE) have pushed to elevate the standards and best practices of school interpreters.
-This has also led to confusion in how different stakeholders in schools view the role of a school interpreter.
-NAIE is also working to help define the role through the publication of its professional guidelines, advocacy, and education.
-With the education of children and their opportunity for healthy development at stake, clarity on the role of the school interpreter is essential.
-NAIE has also been working to collect data on employment standards required by each state for their school interpreters.
-In my home state of Washington, school interpreters must score either a 4.0 on the EIPA or hold the National Interpreter Certification.
-They must also pass the written test portion of the EIPA.
-A provisional credential is available for interpreters working toward scores that meet the state's qualifications (NAIE, 2019).
+NAIE is working to help define the role through the publication of its professional guidelines, advocacy, and education.
+With children's education and their opportunity for healthy development at stake, clarity on the role of the school interpreter is essential.
+NAIE has also been working to collect data on employment standards required by each state for its school interpreters.
+In Washington state, for example, school interpreters must score either a 4.0 on the EIPA or hold the National Interpreter Certification, and achieve a passing score on the EIPA: Written exam.
+A provisional credential is available for interpreters working toward scores that meet Washington's qualifications (NAIE, 2019).

 Sight Translation

 Sight translation is an important service that school interpreters will likely be asked to do in the classroom for materials such as tests or worksheets.
-When sight translating, interpreters are asked to take written English materials and translate them into ASL in the moment, usually with little time to prepare in advance.
+When sight translating, interpreters are asked to take written English materials and translate them into ASL on the spot, often with little advance preparation.
 Interpreters must be able to comprehend the provided written text and use translation and interpretation skills to produce it in ASL clearly for the student (NCIHC, 2009).
 Additional skills needed to provide effective sight translation include working under time constraints, being able to ask for feedback or confirm the student's understanding in a culturally sensitive manner, and the ability to self-advocate for clarification or additional time when needed (Project CLIMB, n.d.).

-One example of work where I was asked to do a sight translation was INTR 433, when we were tasked with providing the related service of a one-on-one read-aloud for a student, James.
+The artifact below demonstrates a one-on-one sight translation read-aloud for a student, James.
 Given the text Pete the Cat's World Tour by James Dean, the goal of the reading time was to work on vocabulary acquisition, helping the student make real-world connections, employing language-rich features of ASL, utilizing fingerspelling strategies such as chaining or sandwiching, getting James excited about reading, and other reading strategies like communicative pointing.
-The student, James, is in the 1st grade and was diagnosed with deafness a little later in his childhood.
+The student, James, is in the 1st grade and was diagnosed with hearing loss a little later in his childhood.
 His parents thought he was shy, but really, he was deaf.
-He is behind his peers academically and socially, so the hope is that independent reading time can help catch him up in both of those areas.
+He is academically and socially behind his peers, so the hope is that independent reading time can help him catch up in both areas.

 Tutoring